SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    </ l
    </ o

-You can also iterate through dictionaries to access their key-value pairs.
+You can also iterate over dictionaries to access their key-value pairs.
 Every item in a dictionary has a ``key`` property and a ``value`` property, which are accessed through dot syntax: